+ltem # Title Credits

 PSY 200 General Psychology 3

 CIS 146 Microcomputer Applications 3

 Psychology Electives (6 credits) 6

 General Electives (7 credits) 7

-Sub-Total Credits 19

-Tota l credits: 61
+Total credits: 61

-General Studies AS - Social Work Concentration
+General Studies - Social Work Concentration

 Students planning to pursue transfer to a four-year university should complete a STARS guide and AREA V program of study to an Alabama university (or contact the transfer institution if out of state for transferability guidance) to ensure transfer readiness and satisfaction of course and program requirements.
 Talk with your Calhoun adviser and complete an official STARS guide to guarantee your program of study for transfer is correct.
 Visit stars.troy.edu for the accurate class selection.